pinetreeaxe/BiblioMetric-Analyzer/README.md

 1. Register at [Elsevier Developer Portal](https://dev.elsevier.com/)
 2. Create an application to get your API Key
 3. Obtain Institution Token from your library (if applicable)
+4. You'll need to talk with Elsevier Support Team to give you a REFEID token within your API Key to be able to run option 4 without errors

 ## 🏃 Quick Start